harlev/charmr/README.md

 Emulating the `cut` utility:
 `cat input.csv | cut -d"," -f2`
 Same thing with `charmr`
 `cat input.csv | charmr -4 -c "read the csv and keep only the second column"`

+Then combining transformation and filtering
+`cat input.csv | charmr -4 -c "read the csv, remove the header row, keep only the second column and output the square of the values"`

 ### Examples
 #### Basic conversion